Kristen Luong May 21, 2024

 A Nutrition System in HIS refers to the integrated software and tools that facilitate the planning, management, and monitoring of dietary services and nutritional care for patients in a hospital setting.
 This system ensures that patients' nutritional needs are met in accordance with their medical conditions, preferences, and dietary restrictions.

-Other systems belong to Department system include:
+Other systems belonging to the Department system include:

 • Pathology, cytology